How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 On the Review + Create page, review the details and click on Create button.

-Intune - Windows Autopilot Deployment Profile - Create + review
+Intune - Windows Auto pilot Deployment Profile - Create + review

 The Autopilot deployment profile is now created and you can see the same from Devices > Windows Enrollment > Windows Autopilot Deployment Profile.

-Intune - Microsoft Auto pilot Profile list
+Intune Autopilot Profile list

 Configure Enrollment Status Page